-East Suffolk Councils provide direct services to business including licensing, planning and building control, environmental services and enforcement.
+East Suffolk Council provides direct services to business including licensing, planning and building control, environmental services and enforcement.
 Some sectors, such as the visitor economy, also rely on the quality of public realm and town centre management services.
-The Councils' core services to business will be efficient and responsive.
+The Council's core services to business will be efficient and responsive.
 Innovative solutions will be developed to improve their quality.